 To put it very simply, candida is a yeast-like organism everyone has in their body.
 It’s generally harmless unless your immune system becomes weakened by things like antibiotics and foods high in sugars and starches.
 These things feed candida until it overruns your system, causing severe health issues.
 Candida isn’t something you can ‘get rid’ of, because, as I mentioned, everyone has it in their systems.
 Instead, you want to maintain it, or keep it ‘under control’.

-I’m so glad he convinced me to stick it out – after eating this way for a year, I’ll now happily admit that it is sooo worth it.
-Travis, who had many more symptoms than me, noticed a big change after about nine months on the diet.
-It was a little discouraging to go the first eight months without seeing much improvement, but somewhere along the nine month mark I remember him coming home and saying he felt as if he’d made a break through.
-From that point on his ‘bad’ days became fewer and fewer.
+I’m so glad he convinced me to stick it out – I’ll happily admit now that it is sooo worth it.
+Travis, who had many more symptoms than me, noticed a big change after several months.
+I remember him coming home and saying he felt as if he’d made a break through.
+From that point on, his ‘bad’ days became fewer and fewer.
 Now instead of a week of bad days and maybe one good day, he has weeks of good days and one bad day.

 While this diet certainly takes some getting used to, let me assure you that there are plenty of delicious candida-diet recipes out there you can enjoy – and you can enjoy them knowing that every bite is bringing you that much closer to healing.

-Currently Travis and I are maintaining the candida as we feel we’ve got it under control, so we’re a little less strict – but one of the recipes we often relied on while on the full diet is still one of our absolute favorites.
+This is one of the recipes we relied on while on the full candida diet and is still a family favorite.
 It’s quick and easy, dirties only one pan, and contains only three ingredients.
-Tell me, how can you go wrong?
+How can you go wrong?

-3. Wash cabbage and cut lengthwise.
-Then, giving it half a turn, chop lengthwise again so your cutting them into ‘squares’.
+Wash cabbage and cut lengthwise.
+Then, give it half a turn and chop lengthwise again so you're cutting them into 'squares'.

-4. Add the cabbage to the skillet and then cover with a lid and let simmer on low for about 20-25 min. until cabbage is tender yet still a tad crispy.
+Add the cabbage to the skillet and then cover with a lid and let simmer on low for about 25-30 min. until cabbage is tender yet still a tad crunchy.

-Of course you can add onions, green peppers, or whatever vegetable you’d like to it.
-We regularly add homemade sausage seasoning to give it a different twist too.
-This is the basic recipe – play with it and knock yourself out! 🙂
+You can add onions, green peppers, or whatever vegetable you'd like to it.
+We regularly add Homemade Sausage Seasoning to give it a different twist too.
+This is the basic recipe - play with it and knock yourself out! 🙂